+CHANGE MANAGEMENT MODEL

 Automation and Center-led Procurement

 Artificial intelligence and advanced automation will be key drivers in the march toward center-led procurement.
-Studies suggest that, by the middle of this decade, one-third of all highly skilled work will be impacted by smart machines or non-specialists (assisted by cognitive computing).
+Studies suggest that, by the middle of this decade, one-third of all highly skilled work will be replaced by smart machines or non-specialists (assisted by cognitive computing).

 ProcureAbility predicts that automation will serve as a great complement to human workforces.
 Far from the "machines will take our jobs" trope, we expect that automation, as a procurement tool, will improve cost savings, quality, and compliance: Lead times, downtime, and service interruptions will plummet.

 AUTOMATION: DISRUPTION AND OPPORTUNITY

 Automation has the potential to

-raise the United States

-GPD by 5% within the next
+raise the United States GPD by 5% within the next 5 years

-5 years 10

 AUTOMATION

-25%

 of the jobs in 2030 do not exist yet"

 MORE JOBS

 85%

 of US jobs are experiencing disruption due to automation

 The Gig Economy and Center-led Procurement

 By 2030, core procurement organization will be expected to centralize processes, manage data analytics, and drive business strategy.
 To facilitate this pivot, firms will contract category experts and consultants to handle specialized tasks.
 This trend has been in play for years with contingent, temporary, and contract labor poised to become the majority of the workforce by 2027.
 With benefits accounting for 32% of employee costs, organizations using contractors can realize serious savings while enjoying a greater degree of scalability, flexing up or down as the business demands.

+70.4

+million

+contractors in the USA1436%

+36%of the entire U.S. workforce

+comprises contractors15Image: Contractor in the USA14Image: Contractor in the USA14I

 INDEPENDENT CONTRACTING ON THE RISE

+What Now?